 - 1999-2003: Panteion University of Social and Political Sciences, Athens, Greece

 - British Sociological Association (BSA)

-- Society for the Advancement of Socio-Economics (SASE)
+- Society for teh Advancement of Socio-Economics (SASE)

-Jack Daly: Understanding the Gender Pay Gap through a framework of Hegemonic Masculinity.
-(Co-supervised with Professor Jenny Tomlinson and Dr Vera Trappmann).
+-Jack Daly: Understanding the Gender Pay Gap through a framework of Hegemonic masculinity in the financial and legal sectors.
+Co-supervise with Professor Jennifer Tomlinson and Dr Vera Trappmann, started Sep 2018.

-Gillian Wright: An examination of the line manager’s perspective on sickness absence.
-(Co-supervise with Dr Jo Ingold).
+-Gillian Wright: An examination of line managers’ perspective on sickness absence management.
+Co-supervise with Dr Hugh Cook, started Sep 2018.